-"....[Miskine's] reactions were so slow it [the Snitch] managed to make an escape"
+"....his reactions were so slow it managed to make an escape."

 -- match report Liechtenstein v Chad, Daily Prophet, 18 May 2014 (Pm)

-Participant in the Quidditch World Cup 2014 tournament for Chad, he partook in a three-day match against Liechtenstein, where he was so exhausted by the second day that he didn't notice the Snitch hovering above his left eyebrow for five minutes.
-The Snitch was inches away from Miskine's outstretched hand when his Liechtenstein opposite finally caught it on Day 3 (Pm).
+Miskine was a participant during the first round, where Chad played against Liechtenstein – a three-day marathon.
+Although the Snitch was visible at least three times during the first day, neither side’s Seeker was able to get to it.
+Miskine was so exhausted by the second day that he didn’t notice the Snitch hovering above his left eyebrow for five minutes.
+On the third day, the Snitch was inches away from Miskine’s outstretched hand when his Liechtenstein opposite finally caught it (Pm).

 Other canon notes and references